victorybiz/unified-sms/README.md

 				'default_sender_id' => 'INFO',
 				'api_key' => '',
 				'api_secret' => '',
-				'callback_url' => null), // The webhook endpoint the delivery receipt for this sms is sent to.
+				'callback_url' => null, // The webhook endpoint the delivery receipt for this sms is sent to.
 									// If set, it overrides the webhook endpoint you set in Dashboard ],
 		],